Agitated Nutsche filter: Filter features

 A typical unit consists of a dished vessel with a perforated plate.
 The entire vessel can be kept at the desired temperature by using a limpet jacket, jacketed bottom dish and stirrer (blade and shaft) through which heat transfer media can flow.
 The vessel can be made completely leak-proof for vacuum or pressure service.
+Its used for Multiple Processes like Solid Liquid Separation, Agitating / Washing, Resuspending / Mixing Extraction, Crystallizing, Drying can be performed within a closed system.

 Nutsche filter disc

-The filter disc is the bottom porous plate of the nutsche filter.
+The filter disc is the bottom porous plate of the Nutsche filter.
 The filter disc retains the solids and lets the liquid/ gas passing through.
-It is the main filtration component of the nutsche filter.
+It is the main filtration component of the Nutsche filter.